 Is this the first sci-fi picture with a sentient supercomputer that wants to rule the world?
 Menacing computers surely existed before, but within half a year after this particular cultural flashpoint, the concept became a standard cliché in spy movies.
 Amid the no-budget, anti-Hollywood values on view, Godard gives Alpha 60 a brilliant touch — he’s voiced by a man with no vocal chords, who has learned to talk through rasping noises from his diaphragm.
 The ugly noise sounds like vocalized belching.
 Godard called it a ‘killed’ voice.

 Godard steers Eddie Constantine’s established secret agent character in a fresh direction.
 Instead of a two-fisted joker/adventurer, this Lemmy Caution is a humorless killer with a mission.
 I’ve heard it said that this Lemmy was modeled after Robert Stack in Sam Fuller’s House of Bamboo.
 His actions are reduced to blunt-force bursts of violence and his hardboiled dialogue is studded with comic-book one-liners: “Not bad for a veteran of Guadalcanal.”
 “Do you know that Reporter and Revenger begin with the same letter?”
 The beauty of the concept is that for all his Mike Hammer brutality, Lemmy is a defender of human values, repeatedly defined as language and poetry.
-His main weapon against Alpha 60 is words, specifically, an irrational Riddle of the Sphinx that only a flawed human will accept.
-The a gimmick was copied and repeated ad infinitum in ‘thinking man’s’ sci-fi of the 1960s, especially The Prisoner and Star Trek.
+His main weapon against Alpha 60 is words, specifically an irrational Riddle of the Sphinx that only a flawed human will accept.
+The gimmick was copied and repeated ad infinitum in so-called ‘thinking man’s’ sci-fi of the 1960s, especially The Prisoner and Star Trek.

 Godard does retain a taste of his cinematic graffiti games.
 Instead of agit-prop inter-titles, the language-obsessed director’s text messages are transformed into standard signage, neon displays, and even slide shows.
 Cutaways to flashing lights and non-sequitur neon serves as punctuation, and transitional material.
 Several of Godard’s handwritten cartoon-scribbles crop up; they feature little word-puns in French.
 More word jokes arrive when Lemmy Caution name-drops other ‘exterior land’ city states in space — Nueva York, Angoulême City, Tokyorama.
 I suppose that New York is now primarily hispanic.
 If the word Angoulême was chosen because it sounds like the French word ‘ange,’ then ‘Angoulême City’ might be Los Angeles.